"

 • Briefly describe the management of type 2 diabetes mellitus

 In T2DM, cells become resistant to the effects of insulin: thus, tissues will not allow glucose to enter the cell and the glucose remains in the blood.
 In response, the pancreas will increase insulin production.
-Eventually your pancreas can’t keep up with insulin production, resulting in blood sugar rising.
-This is considered to be the pre-diabetic stage: rising blood sugars with normal or decreased insulin production.
-However, over time, the beta cells will ‘burn out’ and insulin production drops as blood sugars dramatically rise.
+Eventually the pancreas can’t keep up with insulin production, resulting in elevated blood glucose.
+This is considered to be the pre-diabetes stage: rising blood glucose with normal or increased insulin production.
+However, over time, the beta cells will ‘burn out’ and insulin production drops and blood glucose dramatically rises.

-Because of the gradual, yet continuous, rise of blood sugars, prediabetes and diabetes have a insidious onset.
-Prediabetes, although a serious health condition, will have higher than normal blood sugar levels, but not high enough yet to be officially diagnosed as T2DM.
-Similarly, the signs and symptoms are easily ignored or explained away since it can take years to develop blood sugars high enough to be considered T2DM.
-In the developed world, it is estimated that approximately 1 in 3 adults have prediabetes: and of those with prediabetes, less than 20% of them know they are pre-diabetic.
+Because of the gradual, yet continuous, rise of blood glucose, prediabetes and diabetes have an insidious onset.
+Prediabetes, although a serious health condition, will result in higher than normal blood glucose levels, but not high enough yet to be officially diagnosed as T2DM.
+Similarly, the signs and symptoms are easily ignored or explained since it can take years for T2DM to be diagnosed.
+In the developed world, it is estimated that approximately 1 in 3 adults have prediabetes.
+Of those with prediabetes, less than 20% of them know that they have the condition.

 What makes tissue insensitive to insulin?
 It depends on whether it is an inheritable (genetic) cause or acquired during lifetime: